 - Creates a protective barrier

 Beeswax is a humectant.
-This means that like honey, another useful product from the hive – beeswax absorbs moisture from the air.
+This means that like honey, another useful product from the hive – beeswax absorbs moisture from the air and locks in moisture.
 This helps it prevent air from drying out your skin too much.

 It contains amounts of Vitamin A known for improving skin condition.
 Vitamin A boosts skin cell production and helps the overall appearance of the surface.